Associate Director of Development

 WHAT WE CAN ACHIEVE TOGETHER

-The Associate Director of Development I (ADoD I) works closely with the development team to implement and coordinate effective multi-year strategies and plans for individual gift prospects and family foundations.
+The Associate Director of Development II (ADoD II) works closely with the development team to plan, implement, and coordinate effective multi-year strategies and plans for gift prospects, focused on family foundation, family offices and/or individual donors.

 WHAT YOU'LL BRING